Danfoss: Activities

-Danfoss employs approximately 40,043 people worldwide with its headquarters in Nordborg, Denmark.

-In 2002 Danfoss joined the United Nations Global Compact, consisting of nine principles with social and environmental responsibility.
+Danfoss employs approximately 41,928 people worldwide with its headquarters in Nordborg, Denmark.In 2002 Danfoss joined the United Nations Global Compact, consisting of nine principles with social and environmental responsibility.

 Bitten og Mads Clausens Fond was established as a self-governing institution in 1971 by Bitten Clausen.
 Today, the foundation is the biggest shareholder in the company.

 Controversy

 World War II

-In 2010, some Danish newspapers reported that Danfoss sold its products to Nazi Germany during World War II.
+In 2010, some Danish newspapers reported that Danfoss sold its products to Germany during World War II.

 They quoted the book Krigens købmænd ("Merchants of War") by Christian Jensen, Tomas Kristiansen and Karl Erik Nielsen, who stated that Danfoss sold goods to the occupying forces for 408,850 Danish kroner.
 According to Ole Daugbjerg from Danfoss, they did not trade directly with the Germans.

 Later in 2001, it was cleared in the book Danfoss under besættelsen ("Danfoss during the Occupation") by Ditlev Tamm although other critics have claimed the book might not be neutral because Tamm was paid by Danfoss to perform the investigations.